yc4ny/Mining-Real-World-Graphs/README.md

 ## Community Detection - Label Propagation
 <img src="readme_img/cluster.png" width="300" height="300" alt="Clustering" /><br/><br/>
 The Label Propagation algorithm is a fast algorithm for finding communities in a graph, while detecting these communites using the network structure alone as its guide and does not require a pre-defined objective function or prior informations about the communities.
+The quality of community detection is determined with the modularity value.

 ### Options